peekbank/peekds/README.md

+# Archival notice:

+The repo is archived in favor of [peekbankr](https://github.com/peekbank/peekbankr), as the functionality of the packages has been combined

 # peekds

 This is the "peek data standard" package, which facilitates writing scripts that convert arbitrary 2 alternative word recognition eye-tracking datasets to the `peekds` format, which allows import in [Peekbank](http://peekbank.stanford.edu).